capactio/capact/docs/internal/argo-workflows/README.md

   **NOTE:** In case we switch from Argo in the future to more generic approach, we would need to schedule as many containers as the nested workflow depth, as every nested workflow will be a separate workflow.

 - Inputs and outputs are scoped to a given template (that is, given workflow depth).
 For example, passing input from Workflow depth level 1 to Workflow depth level 3 is not possible.
+However, you can expose an output parameter or artifact to global scope with [`globalName`](https://argoproj.github.io/argo/swagger/#ioargoprojworkflowv1alpha1artifact) property.
 - Argo Workflow Controller doesn't detect infinity loop in Workflows and it crashes while running such workflow.

 ### Others